 The right to rights

 Everyone has a right to health, yet not everyone can get the services they need.
 People who use drugs regularly experience barriers to life-saving services, and it’s their voices that inform this project.
-The Human Rights Education Project provides analysis of day-to-day violations of fundamental rights that are protected under provincial and federal law.
+The Human Rights Education Project provides information on rights and health that are protected under provincial and federal law.

 A human-rights based approach: